Daniel J. Bergeson

 • FINRA award: Co-counsel on behalf of claimant in FINRA action in which an arbitration panel entered an award requiring respondent to buy back at par Student Loan Auction Rate Securities purchased by claimant through respondent.
 Claimant held $55.2 million par value in Student Loan Auction Rate Securities purchased from respondent.

-The firm represented Wen-Chang Ko, one of the directors of Clarent Corporation, in this derivative action.
+• The firm represented Wen-Chang Ko, one of the directors of Clarent Corporation, in a derivative action.

 Intellectual Property